Skip to main content

 General Collection Guidelines

-The Art, Design, and Art History Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates pursuing the BA in Art History, BA in Technical Art History, BFA in Art & Design; MA in Art History, MA in Art Education, MFA in Art & Design; Graduate Certificate in Visual Arts Therapy; the teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates pursuing the BA in Art History, BA in Technical Art History, BFA in Art & Design; MA in Art History, MA in Art Education, MFA in Art & Design; Graduate Certificate in Visual Arts Therapy; the teaching faculty; and other researchers.

 Art, Design, and Art History research at WVU focuses on Western Art for all periods, including Modern, Contemporary, and Graphic Design.
 Other areas of research include Ceramics, including Asian.